 The average New Zealand retail cost of electricity is 29.2 cents per kilowatt hour (c/kwh) or 17.1c/kwh excluding lines charges.
 An energy cost of 17.1c/kwh equates to $171 per megawattt hour (MWh).

 Estimates of the cost of wind-generated electricity vary.
 The reason for this wide range is that there are many variable factors that affect the cost of developing a wind farm - such as wind speeds, ability to maximise generation, construction costs, the cost of connecting the wind farm to transmission lines, capital costs, market conditions for wind turbines, the exchange rate and commodity prices.

 Cost of integrating wind into the electricity system

-A study lead by Goran Strbac, Professor of Electrical Energy Systems at Imperial College in the UK, and commissioned by Meridian Energy identified that the cost of integrating wind into the New Zealand electricity system is many times lower than experienced in Europe, primarily because of New Zealand's excellent wind resource and significant hydro generation.
+A study lead by Goran Strbac, A study lead by Goran Strbac, Professor of Electrical Energy Systems at Imperial College in the UK, and commissioned by Meridian Energy identified that the cost of integrating wind into the New Zealand electricity system is many times lower than experienced in Europe, primarily because of New Zealand's excellent wind resource and significant hydro generation.
 The Strbac study also noted that costs associated with greater use of wind in New Zealand included additional costs for system reserves (instantaneous, frequency-keeping and scheduling reserves) and generation capacity (as wind has limited ability to provide generation capacity at peak demand).
 For integrating 2000 MW of installed generating capacity by 2020, the additional cost would be between $2.06 and $2.76/MWh of wind energy - an amount significantly less than the effect of the cost of carbon on gas and coal generated electricity.